Dr. Amol Joshi

 Amol enjoys working with undergraduate and graduate students, managers, and aspiring entrepreneurs around the world to help them pursue their business dreams.
 Amol has trained startup founders and executives in the U.S., Austria, Denmark, and Vietnam.

-Amol researches how inventors create and commercialize new technologies.
+Amol researches how inventors create and commercialize new technologies and manage their intellectual property across organizational boundaries and international borders.
 He developed his expertise in innovation management over a 13-year career as an engineer, entrepreneur, and executive in venture capital-funded startups and high-growth public companies in Silicon Valley.
 He is the co-inventor of 2 patents for voice products.
 Amol co-founded BeVocal, a speech recognition software startup (acquired by Nuance Communications) and served as VP of Sales & Marketing (1999-2003).

-Amol has published his research in leading scholarly journals, including: the Strategic Management Journal (SMJ), the Journal of International Business Studies (JIBS), the Journal of Management, Research Policy, Small Business Economics, and the Global Strategy Journal.
-Amol currently serves on the Editorial Review Boards of SMJ, JIBS, Organization Science, and Entrepreneurship: Theory and Practice.
+Amol has published his research in leading scholarly journals, including: the Strategic Management Journal (SMJ), the Journal of International Business Studies (JIBS), Organization Science (OrgSci), the Journal of Management, Research Policy, Organizational Research Methods, Small Business Economics, and the Global Strategy Journal.
+He currently serves on the Editorial Review Boards of 4 journals ranked in the Financial Times Top 50: SMJ, JIBS, OrgSci, and Entrepreneurship: Theory and Practice.

 - Founding and launching high-tech entrepreneurial ventures